Alia5/FSE/README.md

 It also sports a pretty neat lighting system incl. normal and specular-maps
 ![Lighting1](https://github.com/Alia5/FSE/blob/master/lighting1.gif?raw=true "Lighting1") ![Lighting2](https://github.com/Alia5/FSE/blob/master/lighting2.gif?raw=true "Lighting2")

+FSE can also trace any sprite (with alpha channel) and output triangulated convex polys for use with the physics engine.

 *Work in Progress*

 ## License